By the end of this section, you will be able to:

 A clarified and strengthened idea of property rights can also strike a balance between economic activity and pollution.
-Ronald Coase (1910–2013), who won the 1991 Nobel Prize in economics, offered a vivid illustration of an externality: a railroad track running beside a farmer’s field where the railroad locomotive sometimes gives off sparks and sets the field ablaze.
+Ronald Coase (1910–2013), who won the 1991 Nobel Prize in economics, offered a vivid illustration of an externality: a railroad track running beside a farmer’s field where the railroad locomotive sometimes emits sparks and sets the field ablaze.
 Coase asked whose responsibility it was to address this spillover.
-Should the farmer be required to build a tall fence alongside the field to block the sparks?
-Or should the railroad be required to put some gadget on the locomotive’s smokestack to reduce the number of sparks?
+Should the farmer be required to build a tall fence alongside the field to block the sparks, or should the railroad be required to place a gadget on the locomotive’s smokestack to reduce the number of sparks?

-Coase pointed out that this issue cannot be resolved until property rights are clearly defined—that is, the legal rights of ownership on which others are not allowed to infringe without paying compensation.
+Coase pointed out that one cannot resolve this issue until one clearly defines property rights—that is, the legal rights of ownership on which others are not allowed to infringe without paying compensation.
 Does the farmer have a property right not to have a field burned?
 Does the railroad have a property right to run its own trains on its own tracks?
-If neither party has a property right, then the two sides may squabble endlessly, nothing will be done, and sparks will continue to set the field aflame.
+If neither party has a property right, then the two sides may squabble endlessly, doing nothing, and sparks will continue to set the field aflame.
 However, if either the farmer or the railroad has a well-defined legal responsibility, then that party will seek out and pay for the least costly method of reducing the risk that sparks will hit the field.
 The property right determines whether the farmer or the railroad pays the bills.